kevinjoramos/AndroidButtonChallenge/README.md

 ## UI Layer

 Our view-model class receives a reference to the repository instance.
 We also wrap our uiState in a StateFlow so that we can emit all of its updates to its collectors in the Ui.
+We only update the ui state from the view-model.

 ![Viewmodel](/images/img_3.png)

 Here is our data object for representing the ui state.
-It also uses sealed classes to communicate what the overall state of the Ui should be.
+It also uses sealed classes to communicate what the state of the request is.

 ![Ui State](/images/img_4.png)